 The electric motor comes with the interlock safety switch installed.
 Now, the electric motor has to be mounted on the motor bracket, and the belt pulley and the drive belt have to be installed.
 Follow the assembly instructions, and then the instructions under the section Order of adjustments in the sawmill user manual when the assembly is finished.

-Fit the engine on the motor mount.
+Fixate the engine to the engine plate.